Right realism: Critique

-It has been argued that within Right Realism, there is inadequate interest in corporate crime, white-collar crime, political crime or state crime.
-Van Den Haag (1975) asserts that capitalism is about the creation of "winners" and "losers".
-Livesey identifies the implication that winners must be allowed to enjoy the fruits of their enterprise and their risk-taking without these rewards being taken away by the losers.
-Indeed, if capitalism continues as a form of economic production, those responsible for the creation and accumulation of wealth must be protected from the activities of criminals.
-This apparently justifies shifting the remit of law enforcement to concentrate surveillance and monitoring on the activities of the poor and powerless.
-However, it has also been asserted that any given set of economic institutions establishes "winners" and "losers", who also existed before the rise of capitalism and will also continue to exist under a system protective of the criminal, therefore turning its victims into the real "losers".
+It has been argued that within Right Realism, there is inadequate interest in corporate crime, white-collar crime, political crime or state crime as it places more interest onto young males and street crime.
+Van Den Haag (1975) proposes that capitalism is about the creation of "winners" and "losers".
+Livesey attempts to identify the implication that winners must be allowed to enjoy the fruits of their enterprise and their risk-taking without these rewards being taken away by the losers.
+If capitalism continues as a form of economic production, those responsible for the creation and accumulation of wealth must be protected from the activities of criminals.
+This therefore justifies shifting the remit of law enforcement to concentrate surveillance and monitoring on the activities of the "losers" that threatens the "winners".